-Stables certified through the Minnesota Horse Council receive a sign to post at their barn, are listed on this website as certified, and can advertise themselves as a Minnesota Horse Council Certified Stable.
+Stables certified through the Minnesota Horse Council receive a sign to post at their barn, are listed on this website and in the program given to all Mn Horse Expo attendees as certified, and can advertise themselves as a Minnesota Horse Council Certified Stable.

 Description of a Certified Stable:

 A certified stable is concerned with the care of the horse and maintains the facility in order to meet the standards of the Certified Stable Program.
 The stable managers are proud of their facilities and are constantly seeking ways to improve.

 Criteria evaluated to achieve certification include the following categories: